2002 Terminal Dr. Galveston, TX 77554 409-740-7722 or 1-888-FLY-LSFM (359-5736) Open 9 am-5 pm Daily

 What aircraft are available for flight experiences?
 What is the cost?

-Currently, the Lone Star Flight Museum is pleased to offer flight experiences in the Boeing B-17 Flying Fortress, North American B-25 Mitchel the P-51 Mustand, the North American T-6 Texan, the Boeing PT-17 Stearman, and the Cessna T-41 Muscalero.
+Currently, the Lone Star Flight Museum is pleased to offer flight experiences in the North American T-6 Texan, the Boeing PT-17 Stearman, and the Cessna T-41 Muscalero.

 Duration of flight experience is 35-40 minutes, 20-25 minutes in the air.
-Passengers must be 18 or older.
+Passengers must be 18 or older for trainers and Mustang.
+Passengers in the bombers can be 12-17 years if accompanied by a parent.
+They cannot fly without a parent.
+NO EXCEPTIONS!

 Can I buy a flight as a gift for a friend or family member?